boazbk/crypto/lec_22_obfuscation_part2.md

 Constructions of indistinguishability obfuscators are built based on this idea, but are significantly more involved than the construction of a witness encryption.
 One central tool they use is the observation that FHE reduces the task of obfuscation to essentially obfuscating a decryption circuit, which can often be rather shallow.
 But beyond that there is significant work to be done to actually carry out the obfuscation.

-At the time of this writing, Appendix A of [this paper](https://eprint.iacr.org/2016/281) is a good source for the lastest constructions and attacks.